 - If you need to make a transcript of a test script, complete it with the individual pupil at the end of the test, under test conditions.
-Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended. - Ensure that you inform your senior member of staff / test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
-This is so that they can complete the appropriate online notification. - Make sure you have collected every test script.
+Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended. - Ensure that you inform your senior member of staff or test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
+This is so that they can complete the appropriate online notification. - Make sure you have collected every test script, including any unused test materials.
 Return them immediately to the senior member of staff who is responsible for collating the tests. - Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
-If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy test scripts for any reason. - Ensure that any unused test materials are stored securely until Friday 24 May 2019.
+If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled. - Do not keep or photocopy test scripts for any reason. - Ensure that any unused test materials are stored securely until Friday 27 May.

-2019 key stage 2 mathematics Administering Paper 1: arithmetic
+2022 key stage 2 mathematics Administering Paper 1: arithmetic

-Print version product code: STA/19/8229/p ISBN: 978-1-78957-132-5 Electronic version product code: STA/19/8229/e ISBN: 978-1-78957-144-8
+Print version product code: STA/22/8430/p ISBN: 978-1-78957-370-1 Electronic version product code: STA/22/8430/e ISBN: 978-1-78957-382-4